diantyapitaloka/Churn-Rate-Customer/README.md

 ## 🍦🍧🍪 Female in the age range of 46-55 have a high churn from bank 🍪🍧🍦

+Women aged 46–55 show a high churn rate in the bank, meaning many customers in this demographic are more likely to close their accounts or switch to competitors.
+This trend often reflects a combination of factors such as increased financial needs during mid-life transitions (e.g., supporting children’s education, preparing for retirement, or managing family expenses), higher expectations for personalized financial services, and sensitivity to fees or poor customer experience.
+As a result, if the bank does not provide strong value, tailored products, or consistent service quality, women in this age range tend to seek better alternatives, leading to an elevated churn rate.

 Here is the objectives below :

 <img width="383" height="221" alt="image" src="https://github.com/user-attachments/assets/cbeea8b8-ffff-4a04-bf1c-330a4e772d6e" />